defung/cockpit-docker-legacy/README.md

 the cockpit-podman plugin is currently in development and is far from feature-complete.

 that doesnt stop RedHat from killing it ! but its OSS !
 So let's fork !

+This also adds the "log" and "console" tabs from the official cockpit-podman repo.